jnanikumar/Subplayer/README.md

- paste the url of the youtube video you wanted to watch click submit
+ paste the url of the youtube video you wanted to watch in the input box click submit

  you will notice that the video is playing and corresponding subtitles are showing up as shown in the picture
  ![Screenshot](./images/ui2.png)